 The cost of in-house staff versus marketing agency retainers

 If you employ someone in a social media marketing role, the salary should be more than the receptionist’s, and you’ll need them for at least 28 to 38 hours per week.
-You’ll also need to pay for additional help from freelance photographers, videographers, and brand designers, to supplement the marketers missing skill sets.
+In reality, the industry standard for a full-time in-house marketing or social media coordinator is closer to 44 hours per week, right on par with the average full-time workload across most professions in Australia.
+This means you’re not just hiring someone for a few casual hours here and there; you’re committing to a substantial weekly investment of both time and resources.
+You’ll also need to pay for additional help from freelance photographers, videographers, and brand designers to supplement the marketers’ missing skill sets.

 If you could find a salaried social media marketer to be your employee for minimum wage, that’s $21.38 per hour (in Australia), $812.60 per week, or 42,255.20 per year.
 Plus, there’s an additional 10.5% in superannuation and on top of that computer costs.
 Then there’s your time managing the staff and your accounts department’s need to oversee payroll and paid leave.
 You’re already looking at an annual cost upwards of $45k per year for your unicorn!
-And if they genuinely are a unicorn, they are more likely asking for $70k to $90k per year.
+And if they genuinely are a unicorn, they are more likely to ask for $70k to $90k per year.
+In reality, the current market salary for a capable social media marketer ranges from $78,000 to $114,000 per year, depending on their experience and skill set.
+And that’s just for one person—someone who still may not cover every specialty you need, like video production, graphic design, copywriting, or web development.
+When you consider the full scope of expertise required in a modern marketing environment, the costs and complexity quickly add up.

 A retainer with a marketing agency that can provide between 5 to 12 creative staff (across approx. 9 different skill sets) starts at around $500 or $1,000 per week, which is a much better budget for a marketing and creative team, about $26k to $52k per year.